The following are questions about errors received from the Electronic Submissions Gateway (ESG)

-A. 1) Check the file extension.
+Answer: 1) Check the file extension.
 The file extension must be ".p7b" or ".cer".
 Files with these extensions represent the public key part of the certificate.
 Only the public key part of the certificate can be imported.
 Reference Appendix C, Digital Certificates in the User Guide for more information.

 2) Make sure the local PC has been configured to recognize and use the digital certificate.
 Reference the operating system instructions on the local PC for more information.

-Q. When using the FDA ESG Web interface, an error message was received at the very end of a submission saying there was no response from the server and that the submission failed.
+Question: When using the FDA ESG Web interface, an error message was received at the very end of a submission saying there was no response from the server and that the submission failed.

-A. When the FDA ESG has received a complete submission, a backup copy is made before the Java applet receives a reply from the server confirming the submission is complete.
+Answer: When the FDA ESG has received a complete submission, a backup copy is made before the Java applet receives a reply from the server confirming the submission is complete.
 For large submissions (> 10 GB), this can take many minutes.
 Since there is no network activity for such a long time, the session timeouts and the Java applet never receives the response.
 The FDA ESG has received the submission successfully, but the Java applet returns an error and indicates that the submission needs to be resumed.
 Receipt of the first acknowledgement (MDN) confirms that the submission was successfully received by the FDA ESG and that it is okay to cancel the resume request.
 Since this is a large submission, it will take several hours before the first acknowledgement is received.

 - Go to the Windows Control Panel.